 Pre-Configured Wi-Fi Bridges

-If you have requested us to preconfigure your bridges, we will always set the bridges to have IP addresses ending in .200 and .201.
-The bridge ending in .200 will be set up to be connected to your internet router, and the one ending in .201 will be connected to your camera.
+If the bridges have been pre-configured, we will almost always set the bridges to have IP addresses ending in .200 and .201.
+The bridge ending in .200 will be set up to be connected to your internet router (via the LAN port on the bridge OR the PoE injector), and the one ending in .201 will be connected to your camera.
 So for example if your internet provider is BT, your first bridge will have an IP address of 192.168.1.200.
 If you are with Sky or Virgin it will be 192.168.0.200.

 There will always be a label on the back of each bridge with the IP address that has been assigned to it, your label will look similar to this: